wangzhizhou/JokerBlog/docs/me/English Personal Resume.md

   IP Cameras, Laser ranging finder and radar speed measuring instrument.
 I also eliminated a bug in the first project about memory leak.
 The process is tough, eventually, I make it fixed!.

-After those two projects, I mastered some skills about c/c++ programming technologies.
-I can use MFC to create samll desktop application on windows platform.
+After those two projects, I mastered some skills about C/C++ programming technologies.
+I can use MFC to create small desktop application on windows platform.
 I also learned some knowledge about OpenCV image processing library.
-  This is an open source library written by c++ programming language.
+  This is an open source library written by C++ programming language.
 I use it to do my graduation project.

-  That's All.
+  That's all.
 Thanks for your attention.
 Thank you!

 ### Reference Material